• Skip to primary navigation

 If kept raw and whole, they can last about a week in the fridge – sometimes a little longer.
 The older they are, the stronger and more bitter they can become.
 It’s best to prepare them within five days of purchase.

-How do you store Brussels sprouts?
+How do you store fresh Brussels sprouts?

 If kept on the stalk they will keep for several weeks in the refrigerator or another cool place, such as the garage.